Itch.io: Bundles

 Game developers can sell bundles of games together.
 Bundles are usually organized around a shared topic, genre or community.
 In addition to bundles for shared profit among game developers, Itch.io also hosts charity bundles to raise money for various causes.
 Itch.io lets users split up bundle profits between accounts any way they want, either evenly or by percentages of total sales.

 In 2021 and 2022, Itch.io ran a Queer Games Bundle during Pride Month to raise money cooperatively for LGBTQ game developers and zine makers.
 The 2022 version contained more than 500 items, and raised US$216,000 for 431 creators even though it had a "pay what you want" option.

 Itch.io has launched many bundles surrounding social issues to raise money for charities.
 In support of the George Floyd protests, Itch.io organized the Bundle for Racial Justice and Equality in June 2020.
 It initially launched with over 700 games, but increased to over 1,500 as additional developers offered to contribute.
 In 11 days, the bundle raised US$8.1 million for the NAACP Legal Defense and Educational Fund and Community Bail Fund.
-Other charity bundles include the "TTRPGs for Trans Rights" series; the 2022 "Bundle for Ukraine" for the International Medical Corps and Voices of Children, which raised over $400,000 on its first day, during the Russian invasion of Ukraine; and the 2022 "Indie Bundle for Abortion Funds" which raised over $380,000 in response to the overturning of Roe v.
-Wade.
+Other charity bundles include the "TTRPGs for Trans Rights" series; the 2022 "Bundle for Ukraine" for the International Medical Corps and Voices of Children, which raised over $400,000 on its first day, during the Russian invasion of Ukraine; the 2022 "Indie Bundle for Abortion Funds" which raised over $380,000 in response to the overturning of Roe v.
+Wade; and the 2025 "No ICE in California" bundle which raised over $100,000 for the Immigrant Defenders Law Center and RAICES.

 Content

 Library

-This willingness to experiment [...] makes Itchio feel like a garden of digital possibility, one unburdened by corporate overlords or the growing malaise of loot boxes.
+This willingness to experiment [...] makes Itch.io feel like a garden of digital possibility, one unburdened by corporate overlords or the growing malaise of loot boxes.
 Here, you might find some junk that someone made in a few hours, barely playable or legible — or you might find a raw yet heartfelt game that does something you've never seen before.